Sale of luxury apartments in São Paulo breaks record in 2021

 Sevilla, from Cyrela, says that this client is also looking for flexibility: today, the construction company already offers ten models of floor plans for the same unit, all designed by the architect responsible for the project.

-Gafisa, which made the strategic decision to turn to the very high standard sector, also followed the path of launching “cobranded”.
+Gafisa (GFSA3), which made the strategic decision to return to the very high standard sector, also followed the path of launching “cobranded”.
 The first was in the Jardins district, with the Italian brand Tonino Lamborghini.
 “It’s a brand that brings a lot of design and life style.
 There is an associated value”, says the president of Gafisa, Guilherme Benevides.

 But it was in Rio de Janeiro that the company hit a milestone in the sector, charging R$ 100,000 per square meter for an apartment in Leblon – or almost R$ 30 million.

-Executive director of development at Even, a company focused on high standards, Marcelo Dzik says that today high standards require more open plants, more airy areas and plenty of natural light.
+Executive director of development at Even (EVEN3), a company dedicated to high standards, Marcelo Dzik says that today high standards require more open plants, more airy areas and plenty of natural light.
 Other than that, renowned architects and decorators are always present in projects.

 The president of construction company Setin, Antonio Setin, also points out the location factor.
 With land in nobler regions increasingly scarce, development costs have been rising.
 Setin also sees a new profile of buyers to be coveted: “We see some young people getting rich earlier and earlier, largely from the technology and fintech areas.”